tconbeer/harlequin-web/src/docs/cassandra.md

 <Warning>
 This adapter is unstable and experimental.
 Some quirks are to be expected.

-Python 3.13 is not supported by this adapter, due to the <Link href="https://github.com/datastax/python-driver/pull/1242">underlying DataStax Cassandra python driver.</Link>
+Python 3.14 is not supported by this adapter, underlying DataStax Cassandra python driver.
 </Warning>

 <Note> This adapter does not aim to support <Link href="https://www.scylladb.com">Scylla</Link>.</Note>